< Research projects

-The project is based on the corporate use of technological innovations and the issues that this entails.
+The project is based on corporate use of technological innovations and the issues that this entails.
 What happens with the number of jobs?
 How does it affect the demand for talent and educational content?
-How does it affect the respective labor markets of women and men, and what are the consequences for the families of those concerned?
+How does it affect the respective labour markets of women and men, and what are the consequences for the families of those concerned?
 What demands are made on transitions within and between companies?
-How should education, remuneration, and collective agreements be designed in response to this?
+How should education, remuneration and collective agreements be designed in response to this?

-The project’s general aim is to highlight how demand for different types of labor changes in conjunction with the introduction of technology based on artificial intelligence.
+The project’s general aim is to highlight how demand for different types of labour changes in conjunction with the introduction of technology based on artificial intelligence.

-The research group is linked to the Uppsala Center for Labor Studies (UCLS), which connects researchers in the fields of economics, political science, and labor law.
+The research group is linked to Uppsala Center for Labor Studies (UCLS), which connects researchers in the fields of economics, political science and labour law.